Sexual Harassment your rights. Our Fight.

 Employers must understand their obligations under these laws to prevent, address, and rectify issues of harassment.
 Having a comprehensive understanding of both state and federal regulations, such as Title VII of the Civil Rights Act of 1964, enables businesses to create effective policies and strategies to combat harassment.
 For employees, knowledge of their rights ensures they can take appropriate action if confronted with harassment, reinforcing a supportive, ethical workforce environment.

 Get the support you need from a sexual harassment attorney near you.
-Reach out via online form or dial (515) 497-9409 now to book your consultation.
+Reach out via online form or dial (515) 497-9409 now to book your case evaluation.

 FAQs: Workplace Harassment